 A Closed Landfill…of a Beautiful Wildflower Meadow?
 You Choose!

 Natives provide unparalleled diversity and beauty throughout the year.

 Standard DOT mixes of short-lived cool season grasses and invasive legumes like crown vetch cannot compete with the color, texture, variety, and habitat that a native landscape provides.
 Our client services staff will help you choose the best species for your site from literally hundreds of native species.

 Think of it as a palette from which we help you paint a picture for your community.
 And there is an added benefit as native plants serve as food and shelter for the “flying flowers” (birds and butterflies) the public loves.

 Not all Native Seeds and Plants Are Created Equal

 Taylor Creek Restoration Nurseries knows this better than anyone.
 We use true wild types and local genotypes to give your project the best chance of success.
 In addition, we create customized seed selections, based on our experience with other landfills and informed by your site-specific conditions.
-Our AES team of scientists, planners, engineers and specialists with Taylor Creek Restoration Nurseries, working in concert to deliver cost savings and one stop shopping for the talent you need, for your project’s success.
+Our RES team of scientists, planners, engineers, and specialists with Taylor Creek Restoration Nurseries, working in concert to deliver cost savings and one-stop shopping for the talent you need, for your project’s success.